alabamagan/Nyul/README.md

 as explained in [1] and [2].

 The class is provided with a example that can be run straighforward: `python NyulNormalizer.py`.
-The 3 volumes provided as examples where extracted from [BRATS](http://braintumorsegmentation.org/) 2015 challenge.
+The 3 volumes provided as examples were extracted from [BRATS](http://braintumorsegmentation.org/) 2015 challenge.

 ## Dependences
 A few dependences are required by NyulNormalier: